-Trick or treating in the dark can be tricky if you have night blindness, and wearing masks can limit visibility, but there are ways to make sure visually impaired children can still have a great time!
+Trick or treating is strictly off the menu, thanks to Covid-19, but there are ways to make sure visually impaired children can still have a great time!
 Check out our tips and tricks to make this your most accessible Halloween yet!

 Swap masks for face paints